Jaffe-/NESizer2/README.md

 #### Communication

 The Atmega168 accesses the 2A03, LED matrix and switch matrix through a simple bus system consisting of a 2-bit "address bus" and an 8-bit data bus.
-Bits 4, 5 of **PORTC** is used as the address, while **PORTD** is connected to the data bus.
-A 74HC238 decoder is used to decode the 2-bit address into one of four activation signals for each component.
+Bits 0, 1 and 2 of **PORTB** are used as the address, while bits 0 and 1 of **PORTC** and bits 2 to 7 of **PORTD** are connected to the data bus.
+A 74HC238 decoder is used to decode the 3-bit address into one of eight activation signals for each component.
 The addresses are decoded as follows:

 - 0: 2A03 data bus
 - 1: LED matrix column
 - 2: matrix row for both LED and switch matrices
-- 3: switch matrix column
+- 3: switch matrix column / default/idle address
+- 4: memory lower address
+- 5: memory high address
+- 6: memory read address
+- 7: memory write address

+The highest bit of the address (bit 2) is also inverted to give a chip select signal for the SRAM memory.

 #### 2A03 setup